Our History

 1854 – 1890

-In 1854, the few remaining Baptists leased the meetinghouse and graveyard to the Methodists for four years with the agreement that the Methodists would fix and maintain the building and share it if there were any need for Baptist services or burials.
-When the lease expired in 1858, the Baptists virtually gave the building over to the Methodists who were now growing and led by a travelling preacher who was shared with the South Orange Methodist Society (Now South Orange Vailsburg United Methodist Church).
+In 1854, the remaining Baptists leased their small meetinghouse and graveyard to the Methodists for four years, agreeing that the Methodists would maintain the property and make it available for any Baptist services or burials.
+When the lease expired in 1858, the Baptists—by then few in number—graciously turned the building over to the growing Methodist congregation, which was then served by a traveling preacher shared with the South Orange Methodist Society (now South Orange Vailsburg United Methodist Church).

-In 1889, Rev. John Morrow was appointed as pastor and despite receiving some initial skepticism due to his age (66), he brought a tremendously warm energy to the church.
-At his first Trustees meeting, Morrow urged that the church must immediately act on the plan to move to town.
-Fundraising began and several empty parcels of land were quickly purchased between Lenox Place and Baker Street.
-Even though funding was only half received, Morrow initiated the move and confidently insisted that the rest of the funds would come.
+In 1889, Rev. John Morrow was appointed pastor.
+Though some questioned his effectiveness at age sixty-six, his warmth and conviction quickly silenced doubts.
+At his very first Trustees meeting, Morrow urged the church to act boldly on its plan to move.
+Fundraising began, and several parcels of land were soon purchased between Lenox Place and Baker Street.
+Though only half the needed funds had been raised, Morrow pressed ahead with faith that the rest would follow—and he was right.

 Old White Chapel 1890